ozdemirht/java-new/Readme.md

 leveraging parallel streams to process multiple filters on a given log line concurrently.

-(performance) Because Java HashSet implementation is based on Java HashMap, this solution has used contains() function when checking whether a filter matches a log line.
+(performance) Because Java HashSet implementation is based on Java HashMap, this solution has used contains() function when checking whether a HashSet of log line contains all filter terms ([conjunction](https://en.wikipedia.org/wiki/Conjunctive_query)).